opetitprestataire/label-studio/docs/source/guide/security.md

 #### Cloud Storage Behind Your VPC

 !!! warning Google Cloud Storage
     Google Cloud Storage does **not** support IP or VPN restrictions for pre-signed URLs, making this approach infeasible for GCS.
+Alternative Security Measures for GCS:
+      - **Signed URLs with Limited Lifetimes**: Use signed URLs that expire after a short period to limit the window of access.
+This reduces the risk of unauthorized access if the URL is exposed.
+      - **Additional Authentication Mechanisms**: Implement additional layers of authentication, such as OAuth 2.0, to ensure that only authorized users can generate or access signed URLs.
+      - **Service Accounts and IAM Policies**: Use service accounts with specific IAM roles to control access to your GCS buckets.
+Ensure that only necessary permissions are granted to minimize potential security risks.

 To ensure maximum security and isolation of your data behind a VPC, allowing access only to users within your VPC, you can use the following technique — especially effective with Label Studio SaaS (Cloud, app.humansignal.com) and AWS S3: